james-d-mitchell/gaplint/README.rst

 **Configuration keywords:**

 - ``columns``: maximum number of characters per line. *Defaults to 80*.
--  ``max-warnings``: maximum number of warnings before ``gaplint`` aborts. *Defaults to 1000*.
--  ``indentation``: minimum indentation of nested statements. *Defaults to 2*.
 - ``disable``: rules can be disabled using their name or code.
   *Defaults to no rules disabled*.
+- ``dupl-func-min-len``: only warn about duplicate functions with at least this many lines. *Defaults to 4*.
+- ``enable``: rules can be enabled using their name or code. *Defaults to all rules enabled*.
+- ``indentation``: minimum indentation of nested statements. *Defaults to 2*.
+- ``max-warnings``: maximum number of warnings before ``gaplint`` aborts. *Defaults to 1000*.

 A list of all of the rules that ``gaplint`` can apply is given below.

-You can alter the configuration in various places, the order of precedence of these is governed by a hierarchy described below.
-A preference given somewhere higher on the hierarchy than another will be given precedence.
-Disabled rules accumulate through the hierarchy.
+You can alter the configuration in various places, the order of precedence of these is governed by the hierarchy described below.
+A preference given somewhere higher in the hierarchy will be given precedence.

 Configuration
 =============